exacheck/exacheck-website/docs/index.md

 ---
-description: ExaCheck - Health check services and advertise BGP routes using ExaBGP.
+icon: material/home
+description: ExaCheck is a Python based application which works in conjunction with ExaBGP to advertise BGP routes based on the status of health checks.
 hide:
     - navigation
     - toc
-icon: material/home
 ---

 # Home